rstropek/PracticalDevOpsTraining/Exercises/exercise06.md

 1. Trigger deployment automatically whenever a release has been created.<br/>
    ![Trigger deployment](img/vsts-automatic-deployment-at-release.png)

 1. Now you can test the entire pipeline.
 Change someting in your code (e.g. appending a `!` to the title) and check your code in.
 The build should be triggered automatically.
 The release should be created after the successful build.
-The release should be immediately be published to Azure App Services.
+The release should be immediately published to Azure App Services.

+## Further Ideas

+If you have time left, you could additionally cover topics like:

+* Setup an additional build agent in a VM